-The district/cooperative and all member schools/districts will ensure that an individualized education plan (IEP), or an individual family service plan (IFSP) that meets the requirements of section 636(d) of the Act, is developed, reviewed, and revised for each child with a disability in accordance with 34 C.F.R. §§ 300.320 - 300.324, except as provided in 300.300(b)(3)(ii).
+McCrossan Boys Ranch, through its agreement with East Dakota Educational Cooperative as the LEA, will ensure that an individualized education plan (IEP), or an individual family service plan (IFSP) that meets the requirements of section 636(d) of the Act, is developed, reviewed, and revised for each child with a disability in accordance with 34 C.F.R. §§ 300.320 - 300.324, except as provided in 300.300(b)(3)(ii).
 Specific reference must include: